 ˈbȯŋ | Noun

 A water pipe typically used to smoke cannabis.
-The bowl is the part of the bong where cannabis buds are filled and heated.
-The smoke filters through water by traveling through the downstem, a cylinder glass piece with holes that connect the bowl to the bong.
+The bowl is the part of the bong where cannabis buds are contained and heated.
+The smoke filters through water by traveling through the downstem, a cylinder glass piece with holes that connects the bowl to the bong.
 The smoke travels through the neck and up to the mouthpiece where users inhale.

 ˈbrand | Noun